Investing in the skills, passions and talents of young people aged 12 to 24, to nurture future leaders who promote our vision and values.

-- Lisa Zimmermann, (Director) – Co-founder, former teacher with more than 20 years’ experience of working with Muslim and racialised young people on creative and educational projects and issues relating to social change.
+- Lisa Zimmermann, (CEO) – Co-founder, former teacher with more than 20 years’ experience of working with Muslim and racialised young people on creative and educational projects and issues relating to social change.

 - Mohamed Nour-Elmi (Finance Manager) – Former service user, student of Robotics and Accountancy.